tusharmall/Hostel-management-System-Project/README.md

 ## Frontend

-The frontend is built using JSP for rendering views.
+The frontend is built using JSP for rendering views and CSS for styling.
 It includes forms for entering course, room, and student details, as well as tables for displaying existing records.

 ## Acknowledgements
 - Spring Boot Documentation